 - 7. Is the facility provided by the EMO/CMO?
-N - If yes, include as Appendix J a detail of the buyout formula for the board of directors to purchase the facility if a buyout formula or process exists. - 8.
-List the fund balance and surpluses for each school managed by the EMO/CMO over the last three years in North Carolina. - 9.
-Provide as Appendix K the financial history and statements of the EMO/CMO over the last three years.
-Specifically, if contracting with an EMO, provide confirmation that the EMO is in good financial standing with either financial statements, bank letter, D & B report or credit rating.
+N - If yes, include as Appendix J a detail of the buyout formula for the board of directors to purchase the facility, if a buyout formula or process exists. - 8.
+List the fund balance and surpluses for each school managed by the EMO/CMO over the last three years in North Carolina.

 Of the 14 public charters in the TeamCFA network, none have operated under the CMO model.
-TeamCFA: Pender will be one of the first operating under the
+TeamCFA: Pender will be one of the first operating under the CMO model.

-CMO model.
 Our budget shows projected surplus in each of the first five years.
 TeamCFA will assist with start-up costs that include hiring the Head of School, marketing, website, social media, logo design, ready to open process, policy and procedure development, financial services, PowerSchool services, furniture, curriculum, technology, etc.